garyc05/inventory_mgmt/README.md

 **POST /sell**
-Selling an item reduces the current location stock, updates the inventory audit trail and creates a sale item.
+- Selling an item reduces the current location stock, updates the inventory audit trail and creates a sale item
-Only staff with the Front-of-house role can make sell requests.
+- Only staff with the Front-of-house role can make sell requests
-It is not possible to sell an item that the current location does not sell.
+- It is not possible to sell an item that the current location does not sell
-It is not possible to sell an item that the current location does not possess enough stock to fulfill.
+- It is not possible to sell an item that the current location does not possess enough stock to fulfill
-If the combination of recipe and location allow for ingredient modification and a value is provided the sale price is adjusted accordingly.
+- If the combination of recipe and location allow for ingredient modification and a value is provided the sale price is adjusted accordingly
-Limitation of only handling a single menu item (identified by recipe_id) per each sell request.
-Example Request Body:  (modified_ingredient is optional)
+- Limitation of only handling a single menu item (identified by recipe_id) per each sell request Example Request Body:  (modified_ingredient is optional)
 ```
 {